MohammadJavadArdestani/Data-Mining-projects/Diabetes_detection_by_XGBoost_Classifier/README.md

 ## Preprocessing
 This part includes five steps:
-1. **Remove Nan values**: The number of rows containing nan value is minimal compared to the total data points.
+1. **Remove Nan values**: The number of rows containing nan values are minimal compared to the total data points.
 In this situation, for cases such as ```MBI``` and ```AGE```, which are numerical and continuous values, we can use the method of substituting the median or average.
 But, removing these data points is preferred because they have a tiny share in the dataset.
-2. **Remove white space:** Renaming columns or words from the data set that have spaces.
+2. **Remove white space:** Renaming columns or words from the data set with spaces.
 These whitespaces may cause some model errors.
 Therefore, removing these whitespaces or placing them with a hyphen "_" is recommended.
 3. **Normalize data**:
     1. Body shapes can be divided based on BMI, so I divided all the values into four categories
-    2. ```Mental_Health```, ```Age```, ```Physical_Health``` values shoud be scaled.
+    2. ```Mental_Health```, ```Age```, ```Physical_Health``` values should be scaled.
 At first, I used the StandardScaler, but I didn't get good results, so I chose the min-max scaling method.
 4. **One-Hot Ecnoding**:
 In general, data is divided into two groups, numerical and categorical.
 In building a decision tree, the preference is not to use categorical type, so I converted them to numerical attributes by the ```one-hot-encoding``` method.
 5. **Train and Test split**:
-I use train_test_split from sklearn in this part and use stratify arg to split the data into balanced groups.
+I use train_test_split from sklearn in this part and stratify arg to split the data into balanced groups.
 ```bash
  train_test_split(data_dims, labels, test_size=0.2, random_state=42, stratify=labels)
 ```